Blocks

 Playing a sound to alert the user, or signal an event is sometimes more useful then a Notification.
 This block allows you to play abritrary sounds inside of your plugin.

-string: Path to the audio file you want Zazu to play.
-You can also add a{value}
+filestring: Path to the audio file you want Zazu to play.
+You can also add a{value}inside of this string to make it more dynamic.

 [{